grasski/EasyLocalGame/README.md

 For `ClientAction.PayloadAction`, developers can define their own action types specific to their game.
 For example, in a poker game, actions like `ACTION_CHECK`, `ACTION_CALL`, and `ACTION_RAISE` are used, but other games can define their own logic.

-Similarly, developers can define their own custom server-side actions using `ServerAction.PayloadAction` and their own `ServerPayloadType`.
+Similarly, developers can define their own custom server-side actions using `ServerAction.PayloadAction` and their own `OwnServerPayloadType`.
 This allows for flexibility in defining game-specific events on both the client and server.

-Example:
+Example PayloadTypes:

 ```kotlin
 @Keep